wavefrontHQ/docs/pages/doc/csp_subscription_types.md

 </td>
 </tr>
 <tr>
-<td>Service Accounts and Server to Server Apps Management
+<td>Service Accounts Management
 </td>
 <td>
 <p><strong>Who</strong>: Users with the VMware Cloud <strong>Organization Owner</strong> role or the <strong>Developer</strong> additional role.</p>
 <p><strong>Where</strong>: In the VMware Cloud Services Console.</p>
-<p><strong>How</strong>: Server to server apps use OAuth credentials to retrieve API tokens for authentication.
-Server to server apps are assigned with organization and service roles.
-Server to server apps can be shared between multiple VMware Cloud organizations.
+<p><strong>How</strong>: To add a service account to your Operations for Applications service instance, you must create a server to server OAuth app and assign that app:
+<ol><li>An organization role for the VMware Cloud organization running the service.</li>
+<li>An Operations for Applications service role for your service instance or a custom role with an Operations for Applications permission.</li></ol>
 For details, see <a href="csp_server_to_server_apps.html">Manage Server to Server Apps</a>.</p>
 </td>
 <td>
 <p><strong>Who</strong>: Users with the <strong>Accounts</strong> permission.</p>